TannyJungMC/THT-tree_pack/README.md

 > If it not detected the pack in config folder or there's a new version of the pack.
 > It will auto send you a chat message like this below every time you rstart the world.
-> You can just click **[here]** in the message and wait for it to auto download and install.
+> You can just click **[here]** in the message and wait for it to auto download-install.
 >
 > ![2024-05-28_14 20 44](https://github.com/TannyJungMC/THT-tree_pack/assets/42003724/100fed3e-e0d9-4129-97c5-e946ee7894a7)

 ### Using Command

-> If you can't find the message or don't want to restart the wprld.
+> If you can't find the message or don't want to restart the world.
 > Just use command **/THT tanny_pack check_update**.
 >
 > ![2024-05-28_14 08 27](https://github.com/TannyJungMC/THT-tree_pack/assets/42003724/9e26ce6b-0d75-40a0-b204-656bc4fdff23)